istoff/edmc_plugins/KillTracker/readme.md

 To the guys in Flat Galaxy Society and especially anyone with any fond memories of [Null] / Conway City To the contributors who added the ship artwork to https://edassets.org/ To CMDR Ian Norton who lead the way and got me interested in this.
 To CMDR BuzzLiteYear who helps with the testing and is an awesome buddy to fly/drive with.
 Since 1987.
 C64, Amiga, PC and beyond.

 ## Changes
 Moved to Changelog File

 ## Issues
 - Elite Dangerous Journal uses shipId's which don't match the shipNames in the journal.
 I need to convert the names to make it work in the image display. [edit, new JSON object]
 - Must fix the top toolbar functionality and usability.
 More material design??
 - I don't have nice art for ship launched fighters at the moment
 - Trying to save some screen real estate by faffing with the headers and buttons - I'm rubbish at it.
- - Sorting on the summary's back.
-Kill List next